open-pioneer/trails-openlayers-base-packages/src/packages/result-list/README.md

 ];
 ```

-If you want to display values that are not present directly on the feature (i.e. `feature.properties[propertyName]`),
+The remaining space is distributed to the columns that do not have a defined width.

-you can provide a `getPropertyValue` function to provide a custom value:
+To display values that are not present directly on the feature (for example `feature.properties[propertyName]`), provide a `getPropertyValue` function:

 ```js
 // Simple computed column.